Prosci Change Management Actually Has The Answers

 Integrating Change Management with Project Management

-1. Aligning change management and project management plans and timelines.
+- Aligning change management and project timelines

 Change management is not a one-size-fits-all approach.
 Prosci's methodology is flexible and scalable, allowing organizations to tailor their change management efforts to their specific needs and context.